Lonely Castle in the Mirror: Anime film

 An anime film adaptation was announced on February 24, 2022.
-It is produced by A-1 Pictures, directed by Keiichi Hara, written by Miho Maruo, the characters designed by chief animation director Keigo Sasaki, visual concept and castle design by Ilya Kuvshinov, and music composed by Harumi Fuuki.
+It is produced by A-1 Pictures, directed by Keiichi Hara, and written by Miho Maruo, with the characters designed by chief animation director Keigo Sasaki, visual concept and castle design by Ilya Kuvshinov, and music composed by Harumi Fuuki.
 Yuuri performed the film's theme song "Merry-Go-Round" (メリーゴーランド).
-The film premiered in Japan on December 23, 2022.
+The film was released in Japan by Shochiku on December 23, 2022.
 GKIDS acquired the rights to the film in North America, and screened it in Japanese and English-language formats in June 2023.
 The film premiered on television for the first time on Nippon TV's Kin'yō Road Show programming block on February 9, 2024.

 Reception

-The novel placed first in Kadokawa's Da Vinci magazine "Book of the Year" list in 2017.
+The novel placed first in the novel category of Da Vinci magazine's "Book of the Year" list in 2017.
 It also won the Japan Booksellers' Award in 2018.